zhanglinchao1/Interval-type-2-fuzzy-game-equilibrium/README.md

-# FuzzyVeins Reproducibility Package
+# Interval Type-2 Fuzzy Game Equilibrium for Blockchain-Governed Collaborative Communication among Physical Agents

-This repository packages the code and reproducibility assets for the FuzzyVeins paper/thesis experiments.
+This repository packages the code and reproducibility assets for the FuzzyVeins experiments.

 ## What this repo contains